Hinsdale, Montana: 1900s

 Hinsdale has had two newspapers in the past.
 The Montana Homestead ran from 1904-1912 The better known Hinsdale Tribune ran from 1912-1971.
 The Hinsdale Tribune merged with The Saco Independent to form the Independent Tribune for a few years in the 1970s.

-While the rest of the country was booming in the roaring twenties, Montana was in a drought.
+While the rest of the country was booming in the Roaring Twenties, Montana was in a drought.
 Montana was the only state in the union to have a decrease in population during that time.
 Though far removed from the center of the Dust Bowl, Hinsdale did see a few dust storms during the Great Depression.
 Times were tough and most of the settlers who toughed it out and stayed lived mostly by subsistence farming.

 The 1980s was a tough time in agriculture across the country.
 The community of Hinsdale suffered greatly as the period saw one of the worst droughts in the areas history.

 2000s

 The second decade of the 21st century has seen unusual and record breaking weather for Hinsdale.
-During the winter of 2010–2011, more than 105 in fell in neighboring Glasgow, Montana.
+During the winter of 2010–2011, more than 105 in fell in neighboring Glasgow.
 This led to severe flooding in the spring due to runoff.
 A second flood period occurred later in the spring as the soil was saturated and all of the water once again rushed into the streams and the Milk River.

 The summer of 2014 was unusually wet.
 After several weeks of small, scattered rainstorms, a larger system rolled through in late August.
 The storm dropped several inches of rain as it made its way across Montana.
 Hinsdale received seven inches rain over a three-day period.
 This induced the third hundred‑year‑flood that Hinsdale had experienced in three years.